teamextension/updatedep/README.md

     /System/Volumes/Data/private/var/folders/df/rq4tg8992bbc56vyrppp02x00000gn/T
 ###
-### 5. What should I do if I encounter errors like these?
+### 4. What should I do if I encounter errors like these?
 ####
-    io.github.jeremylong.openvulnerability.client.nvd.NvdApiRetryStrategy - NVD API request failures are occurring; retrying request for the Nth time
-    ERROR org.owasp.dependencycheck.Engine - Error updating the NVD Data
+    [ERROR] Error updating the NVD Data
 ####
-These errors occur when the OWASP Dependency Check engine cannot retrieve NVD data, often due to temporary unavailability of the NVD API.
+This error occurs when the OWASP Dependency Check engine cannot retrieve NVD data, often due to temporary unavailability of the NVD API.
 Please try running the application again after some time.
 ###
-### 6. Does the application use any network ports?
+### 5. Does the application use any network ports?
 ####
 Yes, the application uses ports 8081 to 8089 during login and log-out.
 It checks the availability of these ports and uses the next available one.
 ####